Skip to main content

 Limitations

-• The engine doesn’t retry failed functions — your endpoint should be idempotent
+• The engine does not retry failed functions automatically.
+Make your endpoint idempotent if the agent might call it twice.

-For more standardised integrations (Stripe, Salesforce, etc.), MCP server support is on the roadmap.
+For more standardised integrations (Stripe, Salesforce, Google Calendar etc.), MCP server support is on the roadmap.